 Providence Hidden History Walking Tour

-Explore Providence's hidden history on a 2-hour walking tour, uncovering stories of social justice, unsung heroes, and historic sites.
+Explore Providence's hidden history on a 2-hour walking tour, uncovering social movements and unsung heroes.
+Visit key sites and learn about the city's diverse past.

 Platform Scores